mseminatore/firth/README.md

 and | bitwise AND
 or | bitwise OR
 not | bitwise NOT
+xor | bitwise XOR
-dup | duplicate top stack entry swap | swap top two stack entries drop | discard top stack entry
+dup | duplicate top stack entry swap | swap top two stack entries drop | discard top stack entry over | dupe the second stack entry to the top rot | rotate the top 3 stack entries
 \. | print top stack entry
 emit | print top stack entry as ASCII
 CR | print a carriage return